maneesh51/maneesh51/README.md

 ### Hello visitor 👋
 - 🔭 I’m Manish, I am a PhD researcher at Max Planck Institute for Neurobiology of Behavior - CAESAR situated in Bonn, Germany.
 - 👀 I’m interested in Dynamical systems, Complex networks and Python programming in general.
-- 🌱 I’m currently learning Python based machine learning tools and making some applications.
+- 🌱 Interested in building Python based Deep-Learning tools and making some applications.

 <!--